 Most specialized groups within the firm have been utilized in our representation of educational institutions.
 We have represented educational institutes in numerous litigated matters before state and federal courts and administrative agencies on such subjects as contractual disputes, tort claims defense, defense of employment discrimination and civil rights matters and we have defended University disciplinary actions.
 We have provided environmental advice and representation.
 We have also advised on a myriad of issues including pay-to-play restrictions for public institutions.
 We have provided a full range of transactional services including drafting agreements, proposals, licenses and leases.
 We have also been involved in the largest merger in U.S. history of higher educational institutions.
 We have also assisted private groups in obtaining state approval for the formation of a college and are assisting same in seeking Middle States accreditation.

-For institutions of higher education, the firm advises on faculty detenuring and assists in training on employee hiring, progressive discipline, workplace violence, background checks, sexual harassment, and employee termination.
+For institutions of higher education, the firm advises on faculty detenuring and assists in training on employee hiring, progressive discipline, workplace violence, background checks, sexual harassment, and employee termination and rifts.
 The firm also advises and negotiates employment and severance agreements, including the preparation and implementation of policies and employee handbooks.
-Attorneys defend employment discrimination claims ranging from sexual harassment, age, gender, national origin, and religious discrimination claims under state and federal law.
+Attorneys defend employment discrimination claims ranging from sexual harassment, age, gender, sexual orientation, national origin, and religious discrimination claims under state and federal law.
 In addition, the firm handles matters before the EEOC, state agencies, and in state and federal courts.
 We have also consulted on the applicability of forfeiture of public employment.

 Norris McLaughlin provides a full-service immigration practice utilizing trained professionals with extensive experience in the field of immigration law.
 Its attorneys are experienced in working with the Immigration and Naturalization Service, Department of Labor, Department of State, and foreign consulates to bring individuals to the U.S. to work, study, or just visit.

 Colleges and universities have sought the advice of Norris McLaughlin attorneys in litigated matters in state and federal courts within New York and New Jersey, and before administrative agencies.
-The firm is experienced in the defense of tort claims (including sexual assault, assault, social host and dram shop, premises liability and lack of or inadequate security, products liability, libel and slander, sport injuries, negligence, slip and fall, traffic accidents, admiralty, and dangerous conditions).
-The firm has defended cases alleging failure to regulate or control student misconduct, fraternities and sororities.
+The firm is experienced in the defense of tort claims (including sexual assault, assault, social host and dram shop, premises liability and lack of or inadequate security, products liability, libel and slander, sports injuries, negligence, slip and fall, traffic accidents, admiralty, and dangerous conditions).
+The firm has defended cases alleging failure to regulate or control student misconduct, fraternities, and sororities.
 It has also defended cases in state and federal courts alleging civil rights and constitutional violations.

 For the firm’s higher education clients, its attorneys have defended and asserted breach of contract and environmental claims as well as asserting fraud, and breach of the duty of good faith and fair dealing.
 On behalf of these clients, the firm has also handled insurance coverage issues.
 Norris McLaughlin Higher Education attorneys’ advice and defense of claims includes those arising out of student life matters, including student demonstrations and protests to student press issues.
 These attorneys have frequently rendered advice on privacy issues under FERPA and under the common law.